valzzu/meshtastic-pcbs/Shadow Raven/README.md

 What is this?
 this is a node made for elecrows free pcb promotion.

+not tested yet but i have sent the files to elecrow.§

 This is not a cheap board either, about 200€ in jlcpcb for 5 boards.